Item Added View Quote List

 2.7 Beach and Bush Camping

 For a rugged adventure choose a beach camping zone.
-The five beach camping zones on Moreton Island are north-west, north-east, south-west, south-east and Yellow Patch.
+The five beach camping zones on Mulgumpin (Moreton Island) are north-west, north-east, south-west, south-east and Yellow Patch.
 There are no facilities in these camping zones.
 It is essential to bring all necessities including drinking water.

 2.8 North West Campsite